Una Duval: Activism

 During 1909–1910 Dugdale joined Mrs. Pankhurst on her two Scottish tours.

+In 1921 Lady Rhondda founded the Six Point Group to campaign for improved legislation on child assault; for the widowed mother; for the unmarried mother and her child; equal rights of guardianship for married parents; equal pay for teachers; and equal opportunities for men and women in the civil service.
+A number of Suffragists joined, including Una Dugdale, who became one of the Vice Presidents.

 Marriage controversy

 In 1912 Una Dugdale married Victor Duval.
 Duval's father, Ernest Charles Augustus Diederichs Duval, a German immigrant of potentially Jewish background, his mother and aunt were also members of the Jewish League for Women Suffrage.

 Duval was the founder of The Men’s Political Union for Women’s Enfranchisement; son of Emily Hayes Duval and brother of Elsie Duval - both fellow suffragists.
 Elsie was the second person to be released under the Prisoners (Temporary Discharge for Ill Health) Act 1913 (the so-called "Cat and Mouse law"), and wife to Hugh Franklin.
 Duval came from a middle class family, all of whom supported votes for women.

 Dugdale sparked a national scandal in 1912 before she married Victor Diederichs Duval (1885–1945), who she had met when he acted as best man at Frank Rutter's wedding.
-Dugdale said she would refuse to use the word "obey" in her marriage vows, but did so after being advised that its omission could cast doubt on the legality of the marriage.
+Dugdale said she would refuse to use the word "obey" in her marriage vows, she was advised that its omission could cast doubt on the legality of the marriage, but nevertheless still refused.
 The wedding took place at the Savoy Chapel, her father led her down the aisle and Christabel Pankhurst, Constance Lytton and the Pethick-Lawrences attended dressed in WSPU colours.

 The couple went on to have two daughters.

 As a response to the scandal, Dugdale (now Mrs. Duval) wrote 'To Love Honour – But Not Obey'.